Azure/azure-powershell/src/Storage/Storage.Management/help/Az.Storage.md

 Removes a stored access policy from an Azure storage table.

 ### [Restore-AzStorageBlobRange](Restore-AzStorageBlobRange.md)
-Restores a Storage account for specific Blob Ranges.
+Restores a Storage account for specific blob ranges.

 ### [Revoke-AzStorageAccountUserDelegationKeys](Revoke-AzStorageAccountUserDelegationKeys.md)
 Revoke all User Delegation keys of a Storage account.